-- The amount of Subsidized/Unsubsidized Direct Loan listed is the maximum amount for which you are eligible based on your Cost of Attendance and the other resources and aid you have available to you.
+- Accept or decline each type of aid listed.
+In addition, if accepting an amount less than what is listed, indicate the dollar amount you wish to receive. - The amount of Subsidized/ Unsubsidized Direct Loan listed is the maximum amount for which you are eligible based on your Cost of Attendance and the other resources and aid you have available to you.
 You are not obligated in any way to borrow the full amount.
-Be sure to consider the long-term effects of excessive debt and borrow only what you need. - Report any resource you are receiving (scholarships, military assistance, vocational rehabilitation, etc.) that is not listed. - If you receive additional financial aid or other resources, your original financial aid package may be reduced by the amount of the additional funds.
-You will be notified of any changes to your eligibility.
+Be sure to consider the long-term effects of excessive debt and borrow only what you need. - In order to finalize this offer you must sign, date, and return one copy of the enclosed form within three weeks of the date indicated.
+All other documents requested with this mailing must be completed and returned to the Financial Aid Office as well. - You must report any resource received during the year (scholarships, military assistance, vocational rehabilitation, etc.) that is not listed.

-- If your family's financial situation has changed since you submitted the FAFSA due to loss of income or other benefits, change in marital status, unusually high medical expenses, etc., complete a "special" circumstances form.
-We will re-evaluate your aid eligibility based on this information. - Your grant, scholarship, and loan funds will be made available to you at the beginning of each semester, provided you have completed all required forms at least two weeks prior to the beginning of the term.
+- If you receive additional financial aid or other resources, your original financial aid package may be reduced by the amount of the additional funds.
+You will be notified of any changes to your eligibility. - If your family's financial situation has changed since you submitted the FAFSA due to loss of income or other benefits, change in marital status, unusually high medical expenses, etc., contact the Financial Aid Office for a special circumstances form.
+We will re-evaluate your aid eligibility based on this information. - Your grant, scholarship, and loan funds will be made available to you at the beginning of each semester, provided your file is complete with all required forms at least two weeks prior to the beginning of the term.
 Payment of any balance due is also required at that time.
-If you preregister for your classes, your semester billing statement will be posted online approximately three weeks before classes begin. - If you are borrowing a Subsidized/Unsubsidized Direct Loan during the summer term, your academic year loan eligibility may be reduced by the amount you borrow. - Continued funding under each of the federal aid programs is dependent upon you maintaining Satisfactory Academic Progress.
-Be sure to review and understand NSU's policy included in this publication. - Additional disclosure of consumer information are available at northern.edu.
+If you preregister for your classes, you will receive your semester billing statement electronically approximately three weeks before classes begin.
+Please review the payment instructions included with the billing carefully. - Your academic year eligibility for Subsidized/ Unsubsidized Direct Loans will be reduced if you borrow any of these loan funds during the preceding summer term. - Continued funding under each of the federal aid programs is dependent upon you maintaining Satisfactory Academic Progress.
+Be sure to review and understand NSU's policy included in this publication.